-- 1. There is a church mobile phone for the Children, Family and Schools Worker that has a separate number from their personal phone.
-This is the ONLY phone that the Children, Family and Schools Worker uses to contact children and young people. - 2.
+- There is a church mobile phone for the Youth Worker that has a separate number from their personal phone.
+This is the ONLY phone that the Youth Worker uses to contact secondary school age children.
+Primary school age children shall never be contacted via social media or mobile telephone.
+Instead, all correspondence relating to primary age children shall be via the children's parents or carers. - 2.
 Parental consent to use social media to contact children and young people regarding work related issues will be obtained at initial registration - 3.
 The supervisor or incumbent in liaison with the Children, Family and Schools Worker will review the content of the church phone at regular intervals - 4.
-The use of social media for one-to-one communication with children and young people should be avoided. in the event however of one-to-one communication being deemed absolutely necessary a second person should be copied into the communication or shared with a supervisor as soon as possible (24 hours). - 5.
+The use of social media for one-to-one communication with children and young people should be avoided.
+In the event however of one-to-one communication being deemed absolutely necessary a second person should be copied into the communication or shared with a supervisor as soon as possible (24 hours). - 5.
 Group communication should be the method of choice for communicating online with children and young people.
 Parents should have the option to be copied into the communication. - 6.
 Face-to-Face conversations in a public place should be used as much as possible when communicating one to one with children and young people - 7.
-The instruction sheet entitled "St Mary's Church Social Media and Young People" should be given to each young person supplying clear information as to how social media is to be used in the church setting. - 8.
+The guidance sheet or leaflet entitled 'A Guide to using Social Media for Leaders & Helpers' (from CofE Birmingham Safeguarding team) should be read & followed by all Leaders & helpers for young people aged 10+years. - 8.
 Children and Young people should only receive communication relating to church matters /activities between the hours of 8am until the start of school and 3-9pm and all day at the weekends. - 9.
 All online communication should only be related to St Mary's Ministry to Children and Young People.
 No personal information should be communicated under the auspice of the church. - 10.
 Care should be given to the use of language when communicating with children and young people.
 Keep communication brief and avoid over friendly language - 11.
 Hard copies of all online meaningful conversations should be downloaded shared with the Parish Safeguarding Coordinator or Incumbent and stored confidentially. - 12.
 All photographs taken of children and young people during church activities require parental permission and should only be taken and stored on the church phone.